Liberalism in the United Kingdom: 1940–1975: Post-war consensus

 The post-war consensus began in the 1930s when Liberal intellectuals led by John Maynard Keynes and William Beveridge developed a series of plans that became especially attractive as the wartime government promised a much better post-war Britain and saw the need to engage every sector of society.
 The foundations of the post-war consensus was the Beveridge Report.
 This was a report by William Beveridge, a Liberal economist who in 1942 formulated the concept of a more comprehensive welfare state in Great Britain.
 The report, in shortened terms, aimed to bring widespread reform to the United Kingdom and did so by identifying the "five giants on the road of reconstruction": "Want… Disease, Ignorance, Squalor and Idleness".
 In the report were labelled a number of recommendations: the appointment of a minister to control all the insurance schemes; a standard weekly payment by people in work as a contribution to the insurance fund; old age pensions, maternity grants, funeral grants, pensions for widows and for people injured at work; a new national health service to be established.

-In the period between 1945–1970 (consensus years) that unemployment averaged less than 3%.
+In the period between 1945 and 1970 (consensus years) that unemployment averaged less than 3%.
 The post-war consensus included a belief in Keynesian economics, a mixed economy with the nationalisation of major industries, the establishment of the National Health Service and the creation of the modern welfare state in Britain.
 The policies were instituted by all governments (both Labour and Conservative) in the post-war period.
 The consensus has been held to characterise British politics until the economic crises of the 1970s (see Secondary banking crisis of 1973–1975) which led to the end of the post-war economic boom and the rise of monetarist economics.
 The roots of his economics, however, stem from critique of the economics of the interwar period depression.
 Keynes' style of economics encouraged a more active role of the government in order to "manage overall demand so that there was a balance between demand and output".